Search the VMware Knowledge Base (KB)

 - Use the vSphere CLI or

-Also see, Cannot Consolidate Snapshots for Large-Capacity Disks in the vSphere 5.5 Troubleshooting Guide.
+- Cannot Consolidate Snapshots for Large-Capacity Disks section of the vSphere 5.5 Troubleshooting Guide.

 Request a Product Feature